Ministry of State Security (Soviet Union)

 The Ministry of State Security (Министерство государственной безопасности, /ru/), abbreviated as MGB (МГБ), was a ministry of the Soviet Union from 1946 to 1953 which functioned as the country's secret police.
 The ministry inherited the intelligence and state security responsibilities of the People's Commissariat for Internal Affairs (NKVD) and People's Commissariat for State Security (NKGB).
-The MGB was led by Viktor Abakumov from 1946 to 1951, then by Semyon Ignatiev until Stalin's death in 1953, upon which it was merged into an enlarged Ministry of Internal Affairs (MVD).
+The MGB was led by Vsevolod Merkulov for 50 days from March 15 to May 4 1946, then by Viktor Abakumov from May 4 1946 to July 14 1951, then by Semyon Ignatiev until Stalin's death in March 5 1953, upon which it was merged into an enlarged Ministry of Internal Affairs (MVD).

 Origins of the MGB

 The MGB was just one of many incarnations of the Soviet State Security apparatus.
 After the revolution, the Bolsheviks relied on a strong political police or security force to support and control their regime.
 During the Russian Civil War, the Cheka were in power, relinquishing it to State Political Directorate (GPU) in 1922 after the fighting was over.

 The GPU was then renamed The People's Commissariat for Internal Affairs (NKVD) in 1934.
 From the mid-1930s and until the creation of the KGB, this "Organ of State Security" was re-organized and renamed multiple times.
-In 1941, the state-security function was separated from the NKVD and became the People's Commissariat for State Security (NKGB), only to be reintegrated a few months later during the Nazi invasion of the Soviet Union.
+In 1941, the state-security function was separated from the NKVD and became the People's Commissariat for State Security (NKGB), only to be reintegrated a few months later during the Axis invasion of the Soviet Union.

 In 1943, the NKGB was once again made into an independent organization in response to the Soviet occupation of parts of Eastern Europe.
 SMERSH—anecdotally derived from a phrase translated as "Death to Spies"—was designed to be a counter-intelligence unit within the Red Army to ensure the loyalty of the army personnel.

 Following the end of the war, both the NKVD and the NKGB were converted to ministries and redubbed the Ministry of Internal Affairs (MVD) and the Ministry for State Security (MGB).
 The MGB and MVD merged again in 1953, orchestrated by Lavrentiy Beria, who was then arrested and executed.
 The KGB took on the mantle of the NKGB/MGB and, in 1954, broke off from the reformed MVD.